-Bruce Lee, the name that needs no introduction.
+Bruce Lee is a name that needs no introduction.
 A world-class martial artist and surprisingly a world-class philosopher too.
 Time magazine named lee one of the 100 most important people of the 20th century.

 We still binge-watch his movies and get dazzled by his cool moves.